 Safety and Scams In Sri Lanka

-We weren’t victims of scams, though we immediately realized that haggling is one of the things to do in Sri Lanka.
+I was never a victim of scams, though I immediately realized that haggling is one of the things to do in Sri Lanka.
 This applies to shopping in markets and as well as to tuc tucs and taxis.

 Traveling Around Sri Lanka